 CT WN12C/1314 was issued in 1974, to cover the unsold balance of the property, to JH Johnston's widow, Margot Ernestine Hannah Johnston.

-She died on 25 January 1980, aged 68 years, and the property was then transmitted to Kevin John O'Sullivan and Charles John Andrews, solicitors of Palmerston North, as executors, and then later that year it was transferred to Douglas Miller Hay, university lecturer, and Helene Philippa Christine Hay, who remain its owners.
+She died on 25 January 1980, aged 68 years, and the property was then transmitted to Kevin John O'Sullivan and Charles John Andrews, solicitors of Palmerston North, as executors, and then later that year it was transferred to Douglas Miller Hay, university lecturer, and Helene Philippa Christine Hay.

 The house is an archetypal neo-Georgian styled house, a style Helmore and Cotterill made their own in numerous houses throughout New Zealand.
 Both architects visited American examples of Georgian architecture when travelling to England in 1920 and then Helmore cemented an understanding of the style when working for Edwin Lutyens, who was designing neo-Georgian houses at the time.